Skip to main content

 2 Cups Roasted Peanuts

-2 Cups Organic Cane Sugar
+2 Cups Cane Sugar

 2 tbsp.
-Organic Pasture Raised Butter
+Pasture Raised Butter

 Start by adding your sugar to a medium sauce pan.
 Turn it on medium low, and stir often, do not let it burn or turn the heat up any; let it do its' thing.
 Should take 10 ish minutes to melt.